 Write engaging and informative content

 Did you know that you can blog even if you aren’t a strong writer?
-There are dozens of helpful tools to clean up your content to deliver valuable content.
+There are dozens of helpful tools to clean up your writing to deliver valuable content.
 Here are some helpful tips for creating stellar posts.

 - Mind your word count and provide plenty of depth.
 Try to avoid anything less than 300 words, and remember that long posts (2,000 words or more) are okay if they provide valuable information and no fluff.

 - Headlines draw the reader in, so devote time and thought to your titles.
 Remember to refer back to your GSC data for keywords that you may want to incorporate into headlines.